 But the protests failed to stop the monument’s installation, and all I could do was shake my fist at his brooding brass visage.
 (He was unmoved.)

 Yet in an effort to keep up with the current renaming frenzy, some local students have circulated a petition to drop Pettus from the bridge, and replace him with John Lewis, who suffered a skull fracture when voting rights marchers were attacked while attempting to cross it in March 1965.
-But Lewis, a large-souled fellow and now a senior congressman, has declined the nomination.
-I suspect Lewis enjoys a fine irony when he sees one, as he has helped organize many of the annual bridge-crossing commemorations which have cemented the Late senator’s unearned but enduring civil rights renown.
+But Lewis, a large-souled fellow and until his death a senior congressman, declined the nomination.
+I suspect Lewis enjoyed a fine irony when he saw one, as he helped organize many of the annual bridge-crossing commemorations which have cemented the Late senator’s unearned but enduring civil rights renown.

 From there we drove thirty miles northwest, to a smaller burial ground near the town of Marion.
 In it we paid homage to the shade of Jimmie Lee Jackson.
 He was unarmed & trying to protect his grandfather when a state trooper shot him during an attack on a night march in February 1965; he died a few days later.

 Jackson’s large and handsome headstone has been pocked and chipped by numerous bullet gouges & divots, But I took some comfort from the fact that there didn’t seem to be any new strafing damage since my 2015 visit.
 (These days, one takes such bits of comfort where one finds them.)